Miami & West Palm Beach

 BLT Prime at Trump National Doral

-Best for a premium steak and wine dinner at the Doral resort
+Best for steak and wine at Doral

 Cutting-edge cuisine with an extensive wine list; the flagship dinner option at Doral.
 The right call for a group dinner on the night before or after the Blue Monster round.
 The Champions Bar and Grill next door is the better choice for a casual post-round lunch.